raulzanardo/xserver-screen/README.md

 ### Mednafen

-I was able to run a bunch of consoles using [Mednafen](https://mednafen.github.io/)
+I was able to run a bunch of consoles using [Mednafen](https://mednafen.github.io/), it has a really flexible config file.

 ## Interesting commands while using Xvfb